Public housing: United States

 In the nineteenth and early twentieth centuries, government involvement in housing for the poor was chiefly in the introduction of building standards.
-Atlanta, Georgia's Techwood Homes, dedicated in 1935, were the nation's first public housing project.
+Atlanta, Georgia's Techwood Homes, dedicated in 1935, was the nation's first public housing project.
 Most housing communities were developed from the 1930s onward and initial public housing was largely slum clearance, with the requirement insisted upon by private builders that for every unit of public housing constructed, a unit of private housing would be demolished.

 This also eased concerns of the establishment by eliminating or altering neighborhoods commonly considered a source of disease, and reflected progressive-era sanitation initiatives.
 Moreover, public housing, along with the Federal Highway Program, demolished the older, substandard housing of communities of color across the United States.

 However, the advent of makeshift tent communities during the Great Depression caused concern in the Administration.
 The Federal public housing program was created by the 1937 Act, in which operations were "sustained primarily by tenant rents."
 As a result, public housing in its earliest decades was usually much more working-class and middle-class and white than it was by the 1970s.
 Many Americans associate large, multi-story towers with public housing, but early projects were actually low-rise, though Le Corbusier superblocks caught on before World War II.

 A unique US public housing initiative was the development of subsidized middle-class housing during the late New Deal (1940–42) under the auspices of the Mutual Ownership Defense Housing Division of the Federal Works Agency under the direction of Colonel Lawrence Westbrook.
 These eight projects were purchased by the residents after the Second World War and as of 2009 seven of the projects continue to operate as mutual housing corporations owned by their residents.
 These projects are among the very few definitive success stories in the history of the US public housing effort.

 Public housing was only built with the blessing of the local government, and projects were almost never built on suburban greenfields, but through regeneration of older neighborhoods.
 The destruction of tenements and eviction of their low-income residents consistently created problems in nearby neighborhoods with "soft" real estate markets.
-Houses, apartments or other residential units are usually subsidized on a rent-geared-to-income (RGI) basis.
-Some communities have now embraced a mixed income, with both assisted and market rents, when allocating homes as they become available.